benhowell/benhowell.github.com/_posts/2015-03-09-opencv-and-web-cam-streaming.md

 ---
 layout: post
-title: "OpenCV and IP cam streaming using Python"
+title: "OpenCV and IP cam streaming with Python"
-description: "A simple guide to getting started with the OpenCV computer vision library and IP camera streaming using Python"
+description: "A simple guide to getting started with the OpenCV computer vision library and IP camera streaming with Python"
 tagline: "guide"
 category: guide
 tags: [opencv, computer vision, python, eye-tracking]